prateekKrOraon/Notes-App-SQLite/README.md

 Features ->

-add a text note
+Add a text note

-update a text note
+Update a text note

-delete a note
+Delete a note

-search a note by its title
+Search a note by its title

+Hindi language support